ruby-rdf/rdf-rdfa/README.markdown

 cax-eqc2.
 This causes sub-classes and sub-properties of type and property IRIs to be added to the output graph.

-{RDF::RDFa::Reader} implements this using the `#expand` method, which looks for `rdfa:hasVocabulary` properties within the output graph and performs such expansion.
+{RDF::RDFa::Reader} implements this using the `#expand` method, which looks for `rdfa:usesVocabulary` properties within the output graph and performs such expansion.
 See an example in the usage section.

 #### RDF Collections (lists)
 One significant RDF feature missing from RDFa was support for ordered collections, or lists.
 RDF supports this with special properties `rdf:first`, `rdf:rest`, and `rdf:nil`, but other RDF languages have first-class support for this concept.
 For example, in [Turtle][Turtle], a list can be defined as follows: